 How to Get to Ancient Agora

-Ancient Agora is conveniently located right in the middle of 2 metro stations and is only 5 minutes walk from Monastiraki or Thision stations, on the pedestrian street of Adrianou 24, 10555 Athens (landline +30 2103210185 & +30 2102314825).
-The visitors to the Agora usually walk downhill from Acropolis which is 15 minutes far on foot.
-On your way to Ancient Agora, do not miss out on the Roman Agora.
+Ancient Agora is conveniently located in the middle of 2 metro stations and is only a 5-minute walk from Monastiraki or Thision stations, on the pedestrian street of Adrianou 24.

-What else to visit near Ancient Agora of Athens
+What else to visit near the Ancient Agora of Athens

-On the parallel street, you will find Ifaistou st, which is flanked by many shops, selling all kinds of clothes, shoes, and things.
-Go to the Psyrri area, which is hardly 10 minutes far, and choose one of its taverns for less touristic food.
+On the parallel street, you will find Ifaistou St, which is flanked by many shops, selling all kinds of clothes, shoes, and things.
+Go to the Psyrri area, which is hardly 10 minutes away, and choose one of its taverns for less tourist food.

 Did you visit the Ancient Agora of Athens?

 Let me know what you think about visiting Ancient Agora in the comments, I’d love to hear whether I managed to get it onto your bucket list!

 Do you need a custom travel itinerary for Greece?
 Are you traveling solo, with your family or friends and need a tailor-made multi-day tour or a transfer within Greece?

 If yes, please visit my dedicated Plan My Trip Page for a free itinerary!